madlabber/LabBuilder/README.md

 The default vars related to the lab hosting infrastructure are read from vars/main.yml To load an alternate configuration, store an alternate set of vars in vars/<altconfig>.yml and load it at runtime with
  - -e mainvars=<altconfig>.yml

+# Adding ISO and OVA files
+The various VM build roles require installation media or OVA files.
+In some cases these can be downloaded on demand, in other cases they need to be added to the files folder.

+ISO files can be prepopulated by copying them into the ISO datastore.
+Vendor OVA files need to be staged in the LabBuilder "files" folder.

+## Installation Sources that will be downloaded as needed:
+ - pfsense install ISOs
+ - Windows Install ISOs
+ - Most linux install ISOs

+## Installation Sources that need to be added manually:
+ - RedHat linux ISOs
+ - Nested ESXi OVA files
+ - vCenter OVA files
+ - NetApp Simulator OVA files
+ - NetApp ONTAP Select eval OVA files
+ - NetApp StorageGrid OVA files
+ - NetApp AIQUM OVA files